lbarros00/Hackentines-Day-Extension/README.md

  # Hackentines-Day-Extension
-This chrome extension pops lovable and funny quotes for you when you click on the icon.
+This chrome extension, UpliftMe, pops lovable and funny quotes for you when you click on the icon.

 Beautiful Quote Researcher: @suphangkaew